drkvogel/bb-quizzes/notes/do.md

-do the same for hoops so text can flow left and right instead of wrapping in matrix, only 2 pages have class="gridContainer", the ones with puzzles, including the intros several of the pages in the html are redundant - the text content comes from config.json
+do the same for hoops so text can flow left and right instead of wrapping in matrix, only 2 pages have class="gridContainer", the ones with puzzles, including the intros several of the pages in the html are redundant - the text content comes from config.json the pages (templates, really) in use in hoops are:

+        "templateId": "home",
+        "templateId": "intro1",
+        "templateId": "intro6",
+        "templateId": "game",
+        "templateId": "thanks",

+wrap each in a container with a common class that will have margins applied to it - .middleImg, perhaps

 * Implement the re-sizing algorithm for Matrix as specified previously (cap to stop shrinking at 320px)
 * Implement re-sizing in Hoops and finish the interface for that program.